-- 2.1.
-In May 2022 the ward boundaries in Lambeth changed to reflect changes by the boundary commission.
-The health profile and needs assessment for the 2022 Lambeth PNA is based on the whole of Lambeth as well as three locality areas (North, South East and South West).
-However please note that the locality profiles are based on the old ward boundaries as the data is currently only available for these areas at this level.
-Once the data for the new wards becomes available, we will be able to update the PNA based on this updated information. - 2.2.
+In May 2022 the ward boundaries in Lambeth changed to reflect changes by the boundary commission; the number of wards in Lambeth increased in May 2022 from 21 to 25.
+The health profile and needs assessment for the 2022 Lambeth PNA reflects pre May 2022 boundaries.
+The 2022 Lambeth PNA is based on the whole of Lambeth as well as three locality areas (North, South East and South West).

+Once the data for the new wards becomes available, we will be able to update the PNA based on this updated information.

 Lambeth has a resident population of approximately 318,000 people (GLA, 2020).
 It is predominantly young, 61% are aged under 40 and is expected to grow by 5% overall (to 2032).
-The rate of growth in the population is greatest for the over 65s (43%) i.e., we also have an aging population.
+The rate of growth in the population is greatest for the over 65s (43%) - i.e., we also have an aging population.
 We have taken account of the housing developments including where growth in population is happening in Lambeth over the next 3 years for this assessment.
-Lambeth has a highly diverse population with around 67% of residents describing their ethnicity as other than white British, over 150 languages spoken in schools.
+Lambeth has a highly diverse population with around 67% of residents describing their ethnicity as other than white British, nearly 150 languages are spoken in schools.
 Lambeth is ranked as the 11th most deprived borough in London, and the 81st most deprived in England (2019 IMD, rank of average score) with 30% of older people living in income deprivation (6th highest proportion in London and the 7th in England) & 23% of children living in income deprivation, the 7th highest proportion in London and the 38th in England.

-- 2.3.
-Between 2004 and 2018 life expectancy for females and males improved because of reduced deaths from cardiovascular diseases, cancers, infant deaths, and other causes but since 2019 there has been a substantial drop in life expectancy for both men (78.6) and women (83.9) largely due to the Covid-19 pandemic.
-A gap in life expectancy between the most and least deprived areas of Lambeth is evident for both males (4.2 years) and females (3.3 years).
-The greatest contribution to the gap for males is circulatory diseases (33.6%) followed by cancer (24.5%).
-The greatest driver of the gap for females is "Other", followed by circulatory disease, respiratory diseases, and cancers. - 2.4.
+Between 2004 and 2018 life expectancy for females and males improved because of reduced deaths from cardiovascular diseases, cancers, infant deaths, and other causes but since 2019 there has been a substantial drop in life expectancy for both men (77) and women (83) largely due to the Covid-19 pandemic.
+A gap in life expectancy between the most and least deprived areas of Lambeth is evident for both males (5.7 years) and females (4.8 years).
+The greatest contribution to the gap for males is circulatory diseases (26.5%) followed by cancer (22.7%).
+The greatest driver of the gap for females was COVID-19 (50%).

 For the UK, 40% of disability adjusted life years lost are attributable to smoking, alcohol consumption, hypertension, and obesity.
 Within Lambeth these risk factors also play a significant role in attributable disease burden.
 There is substantial variation by age, sex, ethnicity, and deprivation in these risk factors.
 In addition to risk factors, we profiled a range of long-term conditions such as diabetes, heart disease, stroke and respiratory diseases, and mental health conditions.
 All of these play a significant role in Lambeth in terms of prevalence, variation by age, sex, ethnicity, and deprivation.
 These risk factors and long-term conditions will impact on the use of pharmacies for support with medication and control of these conditions.

-3. An assessment of pharmacy services in Lambeth
+An assessment of pharmacy services in Lambeth